AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/create-a-segment-using-known-person-data.md

    ![](assets/eight.png)

-1. Select the AND / OR operator.
+1. Select the AND/OR operator.
 Select the field to add.
 Select a Person Data Field.
 Enter Person Data Value.

    ![](assets/nine.png)

-1. Click **Save** to save the segment or **Save & Define Campaign **to save and go to the Campaigns page.
+1. Click **Save** to save the segment or **Save & Define Campaign** to save and go to the Campaigns page.

    ![](assets/image2014-11-19-19-3a48-3a20-1.png)

    You have now set up a segment targeting Known Person data.